I am looking forward to our yoga this week on:

 April dates: T., April 14, W., April 15, Sat., April 18, Sun., April 19

-benefits Our House which provides care and education to homeless children and helps their parents to get to their feet.
+Your donation benefits Our House which provides care and education to homeless children and helps their parents to get to their feet.

-lease remember to put your donation in the basket in lieu of extra fee.
+Please remember to put your donation in the basket in lieu of extra fee.

 Lunch and Dinner Club Dates

-Dinner: This Wed., April 1 after yoga at Nakato Japanese restaurant at
+Dinner: This Wed., April 1 after yoga at Nakato Japanese restaurant at 1776 Cheshire Bridge Road, N.E., Atlanta, Georgia 30324; 404.873.6582

 Please let me know if you plan to attend dinner on Wed.
 Please invite friends and family members to join us or come by yourself.